Beyond Legacy Tools: Defining Modern AI Drug Discovery for 2025 and Beyond

 The entire idea of the AIDD movement is, in fact, not about improving existing drug discovery processes, like structure-based drug discovery or virtual screening via using better models, advanced machine learning etc.

 Obviously, it helps and most of the companies in this business are doing it.
-Using better models for screening or docking could have marginal improvements of research processes, but does not change the fundamental problem of drug discovery: poor translation of hypotheses to clinical results and high degree of clinical failures due to unexpected toxicity or poor efficacy in a selected patient sub-population.
+Using better models for screening or docking could have marginal improvements of research processes, but does not change the fundamental problem of drug discovery: poor translation of hypotheses to clinical results and high degree of clinical failures due to unexpected toxicity or poor efficacy in a (sometimes, poorly) selected patient subpopulation.

 The novelty and ambition of the AIDD approach is about redesigning the existing mainstream drug discovery paradigm into something different.

-Starting from modeling the entirety of real-world data about patients (coming from specimens, analytical samples, and other biomedical data) and building the path down to a relevant underlying hypothesis on a molecular level.
-And then, walking that path in reverse -- from the newly discovered hypothesis, via drug design and development, back to the patient.
+Starting from modeling the entirety of real-world data about patients (coming from specimens, analytical samples, EHRs, and other biomedical data), and taking into account all available preclinical data and experience, and building the path down to a relevant underlying hypothesis on a molecular level.
+And then, walking that path in reverse — from the newly discovered hypothesis, via drug design and development, back to the patient.
 Hopefully, with the improved probability of success.
+We believe we are still years away from this reality, but a number of companies are already building pieces of the puzzle of the industrialized research workflow of the future.

-Time will tell if AIDD proves to be the better way, I am cautiously optimistic...
+Time will tell if AIDD proves to be the better way to achieve HDD vision, we are cautiously optimistic...

 References